 Speech Blubs is proud to announce the addition of Kacy Wickerson CCC-SLP@TeachSpeech LLC to our SLP network!
 We are releasing three videos that give parents handy at-home tips for helping young children communicate.

 Speech Therapy Activities for Toddlers at Home

-Kacy is an ASHA Certified Speech-Language Pathologist that helps parents and caregivers grow their child’s communication skills and confidence in the classroom.
-She has helped hundreds of parents understand communication development, why it is important, and how they can take an active role in growing their child’s communication skills at home.
+Kacy is an ASHA-certified speech-language pathologist who helps parents and caregivers grow their child’s communication skills and confidence in the classroom.
+She has helped hundreds of parents understand early childhood communication development, why it is important, and how they can take an active role in boosting their child’s communication skills at home.
 Speech Blubs thinks she makes the perfect partner in providing speech therapy at home.

 Speech Learning Simplified!

 See our video below.
 It will only take a few minutes of your time.

 Kacy and Speech Blubs are releasing three videos that give parents handy at-home tips for helping children communicate.
 This first video discusses “the #1 strategy that you should be using when communicating with your child.”
 Then, she presents the strategy called “Wait Time,” which encourages parents to “Allow your child to have time to process what you’ve said, think about their response, and then choose how to respond.”
 She says that this strategy communicates several things including:

 - Letting your child know that they are “an important part of the conversation”;

 - That you want to hear what they want to say, and that you’re “willing to wait for them to do so”;